wadpac/GGIR/docs/reference/g.getM5L5.md

 - M5L5res:

-  Resolution of hte M5L5 analyses in minutes
+  Resolution of the M5L5 analyses in minutes

 - winhr: